 A modern, new building would attract the next generation, she thought.
 She was right and, luckily, other craftsmen in the area agreed.
 Takefu Knife Village was born.

-He thought he might one day, but for years, he was busy heading up the local blacksmiths’ guild and that took a lot of his time.
-Now he’s getting older and he doesn’t forge as much as he used to.
-Getting older is not a problem for a blacksmith, like it is for a hockey player.
-Experience makes you a better blacksmith, he says, but he tells me his energy and strength is lower, so he forges less these days.
-Still, his energy is incredible.
+Despite his decades of experience, Anryu-san says he has never made the perfect knife.
+He thought he might one day, but for years he was busy heading up the local blacksmiths’ guild and that took a lot of his time.
+Now, he's enjoying his retirement, still visiting the shop regularly, drinking coffee and watching the young blacksmiths work.
+Getting older is not a problem for a blacksmith, like it is for a hockey player, but he's earned his rest.

 One day I asked Anryu-san what makes a good knife.
 Without hesitation, he said that it should be very sharp and it should stay sharp a long time.
 “They should look cool, too,” he added with a wizardy smile.